-ELA, social studies, and civics classes could use this resource for debates, position papers, or lessons about the importance of media literacy, source verification, and data-based evidence for public policy.
+Language arts, social studies, and civics classes could use this resource as a basis for position papers or for lessons about the importance of media literacy, source verification, and data-based evidence in public policy.

 This resource succinctly lays out the causes of climate change.
 Almost as important as showing what causes climate change, the resource also gives evidence as to what is not causing climate change.
 This resource is recommended for teaching.

 ESS2: Earth's Systems

 HS-ESS2-4 Use a model to describe how variations in the flow of energy into and out of Earth’s systems result in changes in climate.